markhuot/interplanetary/README.md

 Next I went through and styled many of the components.
 This took the most time, but was relatively straightforward CSS work.
 Nothing _too_ tricky here.
 There's definitely a lot more I can do, too.
 Animations, better responsive styling, and image optimization are all still on the list.

+You can see the repository [at this point in time on GitHub](https://github.com/markhuot/interplanetary/commit/5f7e5505c7c1fe643aa034bdaf01ad838731edc1).

 ## Cleaner component names